Continuous-variable quantum communication: CV quantum communication beyond QKD

 \section{CV quantum communication beyond QKD}

-While QKD remains the most mature application of CV quantum communication, there are a few more protocols, that can be potentially realized using CV systems, as we discuss in the current section.
+While QKD remains the most mature application of CV quantum communication, there are a few more protocols that can potentially be realized using CV systems, as we discuss in this section.